BushidoBurn/BudgetControl/README.md

  ![Budget Screenshot](./Screenshot.png)

 ## Done:
-   * [x] Created Linked List For Expense Struct(It is not like Arrays it is dynamic Grows and shrinks)
+   * [x] Created Linked List For Expense Struct(It is not like Arrays it is dynamic Grows and shrinks):maple_leaf:
-   * [x] Functions created for adding new expenses and removing all expenses for freeing allocated mem space
+   * [x] Functions created for adding new expenses and removing all expenses for freeing allocated mem space:maple_leaf:
-   * [x] User is able to enter description(float),price(float),month(int) to expense type while adding new expense
+   * [x] User is able to enter description(float),price(float),month(int) to expense type while adding new expense:maple_leaf:
-   * [x] Listing functionallity added
+   * [x] Listing functionallity added:maple_leaf:
-   * [x] Sort functionality added by implementing Bublee sort algorithm
+   * [x] Sort functionality added by implementing Bublee sort algorithm:maple_leaf:

 ## Todo:
    * [ ] Delete only selected item